HanneMaes/my-zorin-linux-setup/GnomeExtensions.md

 - Custom Hot Corners (set Pressure Treshold to 300)
 - Caffeine: disable the screensaver and auto suspend when enabled
 - Hide Top Bar (set Pressure barrier's threshold to 300)
-- Activities Icons - Seperated buttons: Adds an applications button to the top panel
+- Show App Menu: Adds an applications button to the top panel
 - Argos: bash script as extension (if it doesn't work properly download the version at https://github.com/rammie/argos/tree/gnome-3.36, don't uninstall the offical extensions and override the files to `~/.local/share/gnome-shell/extensions/argos@pew.worldwidemann.com`
 - App Grid Tweaks
 - Colored AppMenu Icon